 How to play Cocomelon Bingo Game:

-Download and print off our Cocomelon Bingo game on Etsy.
+Scroll down and download and print off our Cocomelon Bingo game.
 Give each player their own Cocomelon Bingo board game and pieces of candy or anything small enough to place over each square.
 Put all the character/picture cards in a bucket.
 Every player starts with an empty board.
 Without looking, pick a card from the bucket and hold it up for every player to see.
 If the player has that character/picture on their board, they get to put a piece of candy on that square.
 Keep picking cards out of the bucket until one of the players gets four in a row (vertical, horizontal or diagonal).
 When the player has four in a row they yell “BINGO!” and win a prize or treat.
 Play as many times as you wish.
 For the very last game, play Blackout Bingo where the winner needs to have every square filled in.

 Kids absolutely love the Don’t Eat Pete game!
 If you only pick one game to play, PICK THIS ONE!
 Trust us, we’ve had many parties and it’s a fan favorite every time.
 All of the kids, even the shyest, get involved.
 It can get really intense too, so even when it’s not their turn, kids will want to see how many candies/prizes the other kids can get.